ABOUT

 Johanna graduated with a B.S. in Recreation Administration from Cal State East Bay (formally Cal State Hayward) in 2005.
 She has worked in the nonprofit world since 2001.
 She has primarily worked with youth and children leading service trips to Mexico, New Orleans, New York and Uganda.
 Johanna and her husband Ryan live in Metro Atlanta with their daughter Esmé and son Kieran.
 Johanna feels privileged to be asked to help get this organization off the ground and bring awareness about playground safety to a larger audience.

-Bridget, born and raised in Virginia, has been an active pet therapy volunteer with Pet Partners since 2011 starting with her dog Sage.
+Bridget, born and raised in Virginia, was an active pet therapy volunteer with Pet Partners starting in 2011 with her dog Sage.
 Shortly after starting down the path of Animal Assisted Therapy, she joined and chaired a local therapy dog group called Rappahannock Area Comfort Canines out of Fredericksburg, Virginia.
-Her life adventures then lead her and her current registered therapy dog, Ellie, to Nebraska and Arizona where they continue to serve those communities as pet therapy volunteers.
-As Macie's Aunt "Bridgie" she is dedicated to keeping Macie's spunky legacy alive by ensuring we make everyday a safe day by advocating for our children's safety on community playgrounds.
+Her life adventures then lead her and her second registered therapy dog, Ellie, to Nebraska and Arizona where they continued to serve those communities as pet therapy volunteers.
+Bridget and her husband, Ryan, have now settled down in Virginia where she stewards not one, but two Little Free Libraries in Macie’s memory.
+As Macie's Aunt "Bridgie" she is dedicated to keeping Macie's spunky legacy alive by ensuring we make everyday a safe day by advocating for our children's safety on playgrounds throughout our communities.

-Erin, from Fremont, CA is a mother to three little girls, wife to a carpenter, and the Special Projects Department Coordinator at a Bay Area Glass & Glazing company.
-Her family became close with the Opperman's in 2015 when they enrolled their oldest daughters in the same dance class - sweet Macie was just a baby learning to crawl at the time.
-Erin has been working with a nonprofit, Unravel Pediatric Cancer, for the last 3 years as part of a team that coordinates an annual large fundraiser.
-The Harmon’s are big Dave Ramsey fans and have been debt free since 2015.
-Erin felt called to volunteer her budgeting and financial capacities to the Macie Grace Foundation with the heart to honor Macie and protect all children’s safety while at play
+Erin, from Fremont, CA is a mother to three little girls, wife to a carpenter, and the Owner of Tranquil Finance Coaching.
+Her family became close with the Opperman's in 2015 when they enrolled their oldest daughters in the same dance class - sweet Macie was just a baby crawling across the studio floor.
+Erin has worked with other nonprofits such as Unravel Pediatric Cancer and felt called to volunteer her budgeting and financial nerdiness to the Macie Grace Foundation with the heart to honor Macie and protect all children’s safety while at play.